-In total we hold around 18,000 items, including classical CDs, a large collection of DVDs, and a good selection of newspapers, magazines and periodicals.
-We subscribe to several e resources which can be accessed, with the library online catalogue, from anywhere via the school website, and teachers are routinely asked for suggestions for curriculum related resources.
-Pupils’ requests are usually met too.
+In total we hold around 18,000 items, including classical CDs, a large collection of DVDs, a good selection of newspapers, magazines and periodicals.
+We subscribe to several e resources which can be accessed, with the library online catalogue, from anywhere via the school website.
+Teachers are routinely asked for suggestions for curriculum related resources and pupils’ requests are usually met too.
 As well as being a lending library and cross curricular research resource, the Library is used for sixth form private study, particularly for Year 12 for which registers are kept.

 The Library is on the school computer and WiFi networks; induction sessions are given for pupils in Years 7 and 9 and practical research sessions for Years 7 and 8.
 The librarian runs reading programmes and is particularly involved in helping reluctant readers.

 Much emphasis is placed on the willingness of library staff to help, and on the fact that library skills are transferable life skills.